psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 pvrtex -i source.png -o texture.dt -f argb4444 -d -c 64 -m quality -r -R
 	Converts a PNG file to a DT file that is twiddled, compressed texture, with mipmaps.
 The texture will use the ARGB4444 color format, and dithered.
 If the source image is not already a square power-of-two, it will be resized to be the nearest square power-of-two.
 The codebook used by the compression will be limited to 64 entries out of the potential 256; this reduces quality, but reduces the size of the texture by 1.5 KB, and improves fillrate.

 pvrtex -i source.png -o texture.dt -f normal -m
 	Converts a PNG file containing a normal map to a DT file, with mipmaps.

 pvrtex -i source.png -o texture.dt -s
 	Converts a PNG file to a nontwiddled texture. source.png is not required to be a power-of-two width, and can also be any multiple of 32 that is <= 1024.

 pvrtex -i source.png -o texture.dt -f pal8bpp -C 64 -d -p preview.png
 	Converts a PNG file to a DT file with 8-bit color.
 The resulting image will not use more than 64 colors out of the potential 256, and will be dithered.
 The pallete for the texture will be written to texture.dt.pal.
 A preview of the resulting texture will be written to preview.png.

+pvrtex -i source.png -o texture.dt -f pal8bpp -P mypalette.pal
+	Converts a PNG file to a DT file with 8-bit color.
+The palette used will be from mypalette.pal.

 pvrtex -i mip256.png -i mip128.png -i mip64.png -i mip32.png -i mip16.png -o texture.dt -m
 	Generates a mipmapped texture, using the different input images as user defined mipmap levels instead of automatically generating all of them.
 If a mipmap level is not defined by the user, it will be generated from a higher level.
 By default, the higher level will not be the level above, but three levels above; if you want to use the level above, use fast mipmaps (-m fast) instead.